Installing & Syncing Design Tokens

 Xzibit would say (90s meme!
 Watch out!): “You’ve officially been pimped!”
 You are now ready to create a full set of design tokens to use in components, create light and dark themes for your design system and (purple tentacle would say (again: 90s meme!)) “ready to conquer the world”.
 How?

-My next article is about "Creating & Crafting a Design Token System” for a multi-brand design system.
+Our next article is about "Creating & Crafting a Design Token System” for a multi-brand design system.

 Interested in building token-based design systems with us?